 Many authors say they’ve always been writing stories since they were very little kids.

 As a kid, I didn’t like to write.
 Not one little bit.
-I was the one who used the biggest handwriting possible to fill the one or two pages assigned as quickly as possible.
+I was the one who used the biggest handwriting possible to fill the one or two pages assigned as fast as I could.
 I loved reading (a lot!), but I hated writing.

 Now math and science, that was cool!
 Getting my hands messy and figuring out the way things worked were my favorite.

-When it was time to grow up, and I had to decide what to do, I decided to keep studying both books and science.
-I went to school for English and Mechanical Engineering.
+After high school, I decided to keep studying both books and science.
+I went to college for English and Mechanical Engineering.
 To me, it was the perfect combination!
 It was the start of melding my two loves – science and books.

 After graduation, I got a job in Detroit developing hybrid cars.
 It was interesting, but I felt like something was missing.